-17 Palestinian Central Bureau of Statistics.
+&lt;sup>17 Palestinian Central Bureau of Statistics.
 2021.
 Palestinian Multiple Indicator Cluster Survey 2019-2020.
 Survey findings report.

-18 WFP and United Nations Children's Fund.
+&lt;sup>18 WFP and United Nations Children's Fund.
 2020.
 Barrier Analysis and In-depth Qualitative Interviews Report: West Bank and Gaza Strip.

-- markets.
-Although mostly unpaid, women's role in agriculture is significant, accounting for 87 percent of labour in livestock production and 54 percent in crop production.19 - 16.
-Sustainable food systems.
+restrictions on the movement of people and goods and on access to natural resources and markets.
+Although mostly unpaid, women's role in agriculture is significant, accounting for 87 percent of labour in livestock production and 54 percent in crop production.

+16. Sustainable food systems.
 The contribution of agriculture to the State of Palestine's food system is hampered by various factors, primarily limited access to and control over natural resources, a staple food production deficit and dependence on imports, limited access to agricultural markets, the fragmentation of agricultural land ownership and the adverse impacts of climate change and extreme weather events.
 In response, the Palestinian Authority has developed a roadmap and regional cluster plans for agricultural development aimed at achieving efficiency and effectiveness in food production systems, enhancing agricultural production as a business opportunity and contributing to national food security.
 The agricultural food system accounts for 11 percent of Palestinian employment and women conduct 30 percent of the work in that sector.